 These true crime books and podcasts will have you hooked.

 There’s something inexplicably captivating about true crime stories, no matter the medium through which they’re told, but our curiosity is heightened even more when such unimaginable crimes occur in our own neighbourhoods.
-With boredom levels at an all-time high in lockdown, we’ve put together a list of our favourite true crime podcasts and books exploring some of the most horrific and intriguing crimes to happen in the streets of Melbourne over the years.
+We’ve put together a list of our favourite true crime podcasts and books exploring some of the most horrific and intriguing crimes to happen in the streets of Melbourne over the years.

 Murder on Easey Street – Helen Thomas